HituziANDO/kamome/README.md

 	Kamome.addReceiver('greeting', function (data) {
 	    console.log(data.greeting);	// => 'Hello!'

-	    // Return result to native code.
-	    return 'World!';	// Any object or null.
+	    // Returns a result to the native code. return 'World!';	// Any object or null.
 	});
 	```